Strike, protests mark International Women's Day in Spain - Journal du Cameroun

 But there are increasing dissenting voices against what some conservative groups believe has gone too far.

-This calls on people to mobilise “in the face of the right and far-right that have placed us women and migrants as a priority target of their ultra-liberal, racist and patriarchal offensive.”
+“When I hear them say that feminism is liberal, or that it’s anti-capitalist, it isn’t.
+It’s equality,” she said.

-Centre-right party Ciudadanos, meanwhile, has lashed out at what it considers an attempt by the left to appropriate feminism to get more votes on April 28 general elections.
+The far-right has made the fight against what it dubs “radical feminism” a priority.

-The “Women of the World Global Platform,” a Spanish initiative that groups together conservative associations from around the world, has also called for a counter-protest in central Madrid on March 10.
+So much so that the “Women of the World Global Platform,” a Spanish initiative that groups together conservative associations from around the world, has called for a counter-protest in Madrid on Sunday.

 International Women’s Day “has converted into a day for those who reject femininity as well as masculinity, complementarity, maternity and dedication to the family,” spokeswoman Leonor Tamayo said in a statement.